yankihue/NST/README.md

 # Nisanyantube

-Nisanyantube is a platform for sharing short clips taken from [Sevan Nişanyan's livestreams](https://en.wikipedia.org/wiki/Sevan_Nişanyan).
+Nisanyantube is a platform for sharing short clips/reaction videos taken from [Sevan Nişanyan's livestreams](https://www.youtube.com/channel/UCMixjxEx6t663lIf0aQBeSg).
 You can check the live app at [nisanyantube.herokuapp.com](nisanyantube.herokuapp.com)

 ## Installation